 1850 - Powell sell 300 18-bore carbines to a Capt.
 Watson of the 12th Regiment due to the Indian Mutiny

-1860 - Powell buy land to build a five-story building (13 Carrs Lane) becoming a destination for sporting enthusiasts for the next 148 years
+1860 - Powell buy land to build a five-storey building (13 Carrs Lane) becoming a destination for sporting enthusiasts for the next 148 years

 1862 - William Powell lobby for a Birmingham Proof House - an unbroken string of descendants has since been involved

-1864 - William Powell is awarded UK Patent No.1163 for their snap-action, lift-up lever design; which make up a substantial portion of their sales
+1864 - William Powell is awarded UK Patent No.1163 for their snap-action, lift-up lever design; which make up a substantial proportion of their sales

 1867 - Powell enter the Golden Age of gunmaking by selling their first centerfire-cartridge gun